-I am so excited to show you how easy it is to make this Oyster Shell Mirror…seriously easy!
-And truthfully, it’s all about the glue…
+I am so excited to show you how easy it is to make this Oyster Shell Mirror…or any seashell mirror DIY – seriously easy!
+And truthfully, it’s all about how to glue shells to wood…

 Guess that makes me a mermaid of sorts.

-All this to say, while I wouldn’t say I am a full on ‘coastal decor’ gal, I do welcome those pops of the sea scattered throughout our home.
+All this to say, while I wouldn’t say I am a full-on ‘coastal decor’ gal, I do welcome those pops of the sea scattered throughout our home so you will find a few oyster shell crafts here and there……

 And since I just never really loved the stenciled mirror I made several months ago, I had the round piece of wood with a mirror in the middle.
 With those two critical oyster shell mirror ‘ingredients’ sitting in my home, it was just a matter of taking the time to put 2 and 2 together.

-I initially thought of plaster of paris, but was afraid that would add weight that I didn’t really want on something that was going to hang on the wall.
+I initially thought of plaster of Paris but was afraid that would add weight that I didn’t really want on something that would hang on the wall.
+So then, just what is the best glue for a seashell mirror?

-So I took trip to my hardware store and met my new BFF Larry.
-We weighed all sorts of options and finally settled upon a quart of TEC Stick N Stay which is primarily used in flooring.
-It was easy to apply and after 24-48 hours, my oyster shells stayed in place.
-(That being said, make sure your surface isn’t slick at all…I had some places that had metallic paint that just didn’t have enough ‘tooth’ for the adhesive to grip to.
-I sanded those areas after I realized why the adhesive just wasn’t gripping there.
+So I went to my hardware store and met my new BFF Larry.
+We weighed all sorts of options and finally settled upon a quart of TEC Stick N Stay, primarily used in flooring.
+It was easy to apply, and after 24-48 hours, my oyster shells stayed in place.
+(That being said, make sure your surface isn’t slick at all…I had some places with metallic paint that didn’t have enough ‘tooth’ for the adhesive to grip.
+I sanded those areas after realizing why the adhesive wasn’t gripping.
 You can see what I’m talking about in the video below.)

 What I Used for a 36″ Oyster Shell Mirror

-- 50-60 pounds of cleaned oyster shells.
+- 400-500 cleaned oyster shells.
 I soaked them in bleach water and then scrubbed any yuck off.
 I then let them dry in the sun for a couple of days.

-- You won’t use all 60 pounds, but that should give you more than enough to pick through for the right sizes/shapes.
+- You won’t use all 400-500; you’ll only need about half that, but that should give you more than enough to pick through for the right sizes/shapes.

 - Plywood in the shape you want